Protect Yourself and Your Loved Ones

 Influenza Vaccine Recommendations

 All people 6 months of age and older are recommended to receive an influenza vaccination each year.
-Depending on the vaccine types available to you, the 2016-2017 vaccine will protect against either three or four different influenza viruses.
+Depending on the vaccine types available to you, the 2022-2023 vaccine will protect against four different influenza viruses.

 Vaccination is especially important for certain people who are at “high risk” of serious complications from seasonal flu.
-People at high risk include adults age 65 years and older, children younger than five years of age, pregnant women, and people of any age with certain chronic medical conditions.
+People at high risk include adults age 65 years and older, children younger than five years of age, pregnant women, people of any age with certain chronic medical conditions, and immunocompromised people.

 In addition, people who live with or care for persons who are at increased risk of developing serious complications should be vaccinated.
 This includes household contacts and caregivers of young children (especially infants less than 6 months of age) and people with certain medical conditions such as asthma, diabetes, and chronic lung disease.